Kaatrinile Varum Geetham

 Kaatrinile Varum Geetham is a 1978 Indian Tamil-language film, directed by S. P. Muthuraman and written by Panchu Arunachalam.
 The film stars R. Muthuraman and Kavitha.
-It was released on 26 January 1978.
+It was released on 26 January 1978, and failed at the box-office.

 Plot

+Mohan is suspected in the murder of a young woman.
+Geetha is the policewoman assigned to his case.
+Mohan, his mother and his friend Chandran are completely shocked to see Geetha and try to evade her.
+Police detain Mohan and question him and he reveals his past.

-Mohan loves Kamini but her father kills her after learning about their relationship.
-Distressed, he goes on a trip where he meets Rosy, a lookalike of his former lover, and falls for her.
+Mohan loved a village girl called Kamini and they elope to get married.
+But Kamini's father chases them and kills her.
+Distressed, Mohan goes on a trip where he meets Rosy, a look-alike of Kamini.
+They both fall in love and get married.
+But James, who also loved Rosy, kills her after the wedding.

+Mohan says Geetha is a look-alike of Kamini/Rosy and that is the reason he is terrified of her.
+Geetha starts loving Mohan after hearing his story, but Mohan rejects her because he does not want another woman to die because of him.
+After a dramatic climax in an airplane, he is convinced they are made for each other and marries her.

 Production

 The film's plot is based on the prevailing research opinion that seven people in the world are alike.
 The filming was held at four different states: Tamil Nadu, Kerala, Andhra Pradesh and Karnataka.
 While filming a song at Mercara, cinematographer Babu realised that the sun could not be seen and shoot could not be cancelled as most of the crew turned up on the sets.
 Since most of the place was foggy, he decided to shoot the song by showing the actress disappearing in white fog.